mrdougal/heroku-study-notes/integration/apex.md

   - can be `SOAP` call sending `XML`.
 Typically require `WSDL` (web service description language.
 XML) for code generation
   - can be `REST` with `JSON`

 Can use either but REST is recommended as it's less code and easier to interact with.
-SOAP is considered legacy but still relevant
+SOAP is considered legacy but still relevant.

 In Salesforce, need to setup API's that Apex can call (REST and SOAP)